vincenzomos/dockerlab/exercises/2-running-containers.md

 ## What happened?

-Docker downloaded the docker image ubuntu_base from the qwan-registry, which runs on our server on port 5000, then it created a container from the image, fired it up, attached a terminal to it, ran
+Docker downloaded the docker image ubuntu_base from the docker-repository, then it created a container from the image, fired it up, attached a terminal to it, ran

 ```
 /bin/echo "Hello Docker"